MKrale/ATM/readme.md

   - **AM_Gyms**             : Contains Gym environments used for testing, and wrapper class to make generic OpenAI envs into ACNO-MDP envs.
   - **Data**                : Contains gahtered date for BNAIC and ICAPS-paper (including analysed data & standard plots).
   - **Final_Plots**         : Contains compiled plots.
-  - **Unused_Code**         : Contains code used in testing phase of BAM-QMPD, or previous version of code.
   - **Baselines**           : Contains code for all baseline algorithms used in the paper or in the testing phase.

 ## How to run